Optimal classification with endogenous behavior: Introduction

 Algorithms are increasingly used to translate rich data about individual behavior into consequential decisions affecting peoples' lives.
 In the process, the prospect of future classification may lead people to change their present behavior in an effort to obtain a better classification outcome.
 The prospect of a good credit score, for example, may lead someone to undertake activities that make them more credit worthy.
 The possibility of an audit may reduce someone's incentives to cheat.
 Classification algorithms are often designed with these kinds of behavioral goals in mind.

 Recent work in machine learning has focused on \textit{performativity}, or situations in which an algorithm affects the data distribution, and in which the optimal algorithm depends on this distribution.
 The notions of \textit{strategic classification} \citep{HardtEtAl16} and \textit{performative prediction} \citep{PerdomoEtAl20} each consider how to classify data that are responsive to an algorithm itself, focusing on the conditions under which it is possible to design an algorithm that properly accounts for performativity.
 This literature has largely focused on individuals' efforts to manipulate their data, with individual behavior assumed to be exogenous (a setting termed \textit{data performativity}).
 A smaller literature considers \textit{outcome performativity} \citep{KimPerdomo23}, in which an individual's true behavioral type may also respond to the algorithm.
+When outcomes are performative, behavior is endogenous to the algorithm.

 This latter setting of outcome performativity is the setting I am concerned with.
 In particular, I assume that the designer of an algorithm knows the data-generating process describing how an individual will respond to algorithmic classification.
 Anticipating this individual response, an algorithm commits to a classification strategy that will map a signal of the individual's behavior into a classification outcome for the individual.
 My question is what an optimal classifier looks like in this context of outcome performativity.